antonbabenko/tfvars-annotations/README.md

 5. rewrite in go (invoke like this => update_dynamic_values_in_tfvars ${get_parent_tfvars_dir()}/${path_relative_to_include()})
 6. make it much faster, less verbose
 7. add dry-run flag
+9. Add -detailed-exitcode to know if files were changed
+10. Support terraform.tfvars and terragrunt.hcl or custom list of files
 8. Proposed syntax:

  - `@tfvars:terragrunt_output.security-group_5.this_security_group_id.to_list`